 Lucky bet tips

-If you want to get a lucky 15 bet on here are our top tips to making your selections
+If you want to get a lucky 15 bet here are our top tips for making your selections

 - Don’t use odds under 1/2 (1.5) as these are very low to get a profit